Online Education Pilot Programs

 What are the Coursera and edX pilot programs?

-- The UT System and the Tennessee Board of Regents have partnered to test new online learning platforms through pilot projects in 2013 and 2014.
+- The UT System and the Tennessee Board of Regents have partnered to test new online learning platforms through pilot projects running through summer 2015.

-- The pilots will study the effectiveness of new technologies compared to other online learning platforms currently in use, such as Blackboard and McGraw-Hill, and how online or blended learning approaches compare to traditional classroom teaching.
+- The pilots are studying the effectiveness of new technologies compared to other online learning platforms currently in use, such as Blackboard and McGraw-Hill, and how online or blended learning approaches compare to traditional classroom teaching.

 - A similar agreement was finalized in September 2013 with edX.